SoulsTogetherX/GodotPromise/addons/GodotPromise/README.md

    return Promise.withCallback(_executor)
 ```

-And for consistency, these methods also also have a corresponding `executeOnStart` parameter.
+And for consistency, these methods also have a corresponding `executeOnStart` parameter.

 ```
 # Private Class Callback Callable